nfaltermeier/secret-scholars-bot/README.md

 # About
 A discord bot to produce gpt-2 messages on command.
 The bot can be prompted by including a text after the command name in the discord message.

 Designed to be ran in a Docker container.
+I would recomend removing the `.env` file from the image before pushing the image anywhere.

 ## Config
 `.env`